baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-raspberry-pi-zero.md

 and the RPi Zero USB Gadget will have address `10.0.1.2`.
 **NOTE:** You'll see this addressing scheme being used below without any futher motivation.

-## Step 3: Bridging Via Host PC to Allow Gadget to Reach the Internet - DONE
+## Step 3: Bridging Via Host PC to Allow Gadget to Reach the Internet
 Now we want to update the the RPi Zero with the latest software and that will require Internet access.
 If you now login into the RPi Zero and `ping` a know host on the Internet,